IBMStreams/streamsx.documentation/_includes/qs/create_project_studio.md

-You\'re ready to start building your application.
-First, you\'ll create a Streams project, which is a collection of files in a directory tree in the Eclipse workspace, and then an application in that project.
+After running a sample, you might be ready to start building your application.
+First, you need to create a Streams project, which is a collection of files in a directory tree in the Eclipse workspace, and then an application in that project.

 The New SPL Application Project wizard takes care of a number of steps in one pass: it creates a project, a namespace, an SPL source file, and a main composite.

 In Streams, a main composite is an application.
-Usually, each main composite lives in its own source file (of the same name), but this is not required.
-This section does not explore composite operators or what distinguishes a main composite from any other composite.
+Usually, each main composite lives in its own source file (of the same name).

 To create a project and a main composite: